-NOTE: I’ll provide exercise examples and show photos of each of these accessories later in this Monster G12 review, when I go in-depth on the functional trainer station.
+NOTE: I’ll provide exercise examples and show photos of each of these accessories later in this Force USA G12 review when I go in-depth on the functional trainer station.

 |Unit Weight||950 lbs|

-The Force USA Monster G12 is very compact when you consider all of the exercise stations contained in its design.
-It packs 8 different training stations into about a third of the footprint you’d need if you instead bought dedicated equipment for each station.
+The Force USA G12 is very compact when you consider all of the exercise stations contained in its design.
+It packs 9 different training stations into about a third of the footprint you’d need if you instead bought dedicated equipment for each station.

-Being compact while delivering tons of features is a design priority for an all-in-one gym like the Monster G12.
-The Monster G12 actually has the smallest external depth footprint of all the G-Series, at 49″ (vs 55” for the G3; 63” for the G6; 53” for the G9).
+Being compact while delivering tons of features is a design priority for an all-in-one gym like the G12.
+The G12 has the smallest external depth footprint of all the G-Series, at 49″.
+Compare this to:

 External depth is probably the most important footprint dimension for space efficiency.
 External width isn’t as important, since you’ll need a little over 7 feet of width anyway to use a barbell and the Smith machine, regardless of which model you buy.

-On top of the smaller depth footprint, you can position the Force USA G12 flush against a wall.
-The G15 is the only model you can do this with; and that’s if you don’t install the optional G15 storage shelves.
-All the other G-Series models all require at least a few inches of clearance to fit the weights on the plate storage area, or on the plate-loaded weight bracket in the case of the G9.
-This makes the Monster G12 even more compact in practice compared to others.
+In addition to the smaller depth footprint, you can position the Force USA G12 flush against a wall.
+The G15 is the only other model you can do this with; and that’s if you don’t install the optional G15 storage shelves.
+All the other G-Series models all require at least a few inches of clearance to fit the weights on the plate storage area, or on the plate-loaded weight bracket in the case of the G9 and G10.

-The G12’s space-efficient design is perfect for anyone with limited space who does NOT want to compromise on exercise selection.
+The Force USA G12’s space-efficient design is perfect for anyone with limited space who does NOT want to compromise on exercise selection.
 This includes:

 - Home gym lifters with only a small room in their house, or with limited space in their garage or basement.

-- Certain commercial settings, such as personal training studios, physical therapy offices and many other places that I’ll cover below.
-The G12 is one of the two Monster all-in-one models designed specifically for this type of commercial use.
+- Certain commercial settings, such as personal training studios, physical therapy offices and many other places I’ll discuss below.

 However, we don’t live in a utopia.
-As such, there’s plenty of reasons why buying separate equipment doesn’t make sense for a lot of people.
-Limited space, budget and convenience are the big ones — You get these 3 major benefits as a trade-off when you get an all-in-one like the Monster G12 instead of dedicated equipment.
+As such, there are plenty of reasons why buying separate equipment doesn’t make sense for a lot of people.
+Limited space, budget and convenience are the big ones — You get these 3 major benefits as a trade-off when you get an all-in-one like the Force USA G12 instead of dedicated equipment.

 Cost Saving Design

-Yes, the Monster G12 is the most expensive G-Series model.
-Yet it will still save you hundreds if not thousands of dollars compared to buying separate pieces of comparable quality equipment that replicates the G12’s functionality.
+Yes, the Force USA G12 is the most expensive G-Series model.
+Yet it will still save you hundreds if not thousands of dollars compared to buying separate pieces of comparable quality equipment that replicate the G12’s functionality.

-With a price tag of $4999 — before the 5% discount from using code KING5 — the G12 will be out of some peoples’ budgets.
+With a price tag of $4,499 — before the 5% discount from using code KING5 — the Force USA G12 will be out of some peoples’ budgets.
 However, when you pay more, you get more.
 Even at the higher price, you still get a lot of value out of the G12 for what you pay.

-If you have the budget for it, then I’d definitely recommend choosing the G12 to get its weight stacks — You’ll love how efficient it is and you’ll enjoy its convenience every single workout.
+If you have the budget for it, then the G12 is an excellent choice if you want weight stacks with a high max resistance — You’ll love how efficient it is and you’ll enjoy its convenience every single workout.

-However, if you’re on a tighter budget, the G9 will get you most of the features of the G12 (minus the selectorized stacks) but for $1,500 less.
-You could also pay $1,500 less and still get a selectorized weight stack system by opting for the G6 if you’re okay with less resistance.
+However, if you’re on a tighter budget, the G9 or G10 will get you most of the features of the G12 (minus the selectorized stacks) but for $1,500 less.
+You could also pay $1,500 less and still get a selectorized weight stack system by opting for the G6 if you’re okay with a lighter max resistance.

 The only feature it lacks that detracts from its versatility is band peg holes.
-So you can’t do band-resisted exercises like you can on the G6 and G3.
+So you can’t do band-resisted exercises like you can on the G20, G15, G10, G6 and G3.
 Though, there is a DIY workaround to this, which I’ll explain later on in my Force USA G12 review.